bradbell/cppad_py/sphinx/test_out/code_cmd.rst

 Spell Checking
 --------------
-Spell checking is done for these code blocks, but not for code blocks included using the
+Code blocks as usually small and spell checking is done for these code blocks.
-:ref:`file command<file_cmd>`.
+(Spell checking is not done for code blocks included using the :ref:`file command<file_cmd>` .)

 .. meta::
    :keywords: example